kevinloeffler/students-ost-website/README.md

-# Students OST-RJ
+# Students OST-RJ Website

 The [website](https://students-rj.ch) for the student cooperation at East Switzerland University of Applied Science campus Rapperswil

 ## How to Use

 This repository is intended for submitting and resolving issues.
 If you witness behavior that you think is wrong please report it in the "Issues" tab.
-Pull request are also welcome.
+Pull requests are also welcome.

 ## Open an Issue